- Words to the Jewish Talmidin

 - The New Life of another kind…

-- Special direct revelation from G-d is required for people to exercise faith in the Messiah
+- Special direct revelation from God is required for us to exercise faith in His Messiah

 Words to the Jewish Talmidin: